Bill Shirley: Additional work

+During the early 1950s, he was a regular guest on Bekins "Hollywood Music Hall" with actress Lucille Norman, who had worked with him in "Sweethearts on Parade".
+Along with other celebrities such as Jean Hersholt, Barbara Ruick, Bob Hope, and Zsa Zsa Gabor, he provided services for humanitarian efforts such as hospital groundbreakings, polio benefits, and cerebral palsy telethons.

+Shirley performed in several Starlight Musical Theater Company productions, such as "The Great Waltz" (1953), a play in which he portrayed Johann Strauss II.
+Florence Henderson was featured as the composer's love interest.

+Bill became exceptionally popular with Sacramento's Music Circus, as reported by such news items as the Sacramento Bee.
+Making his official debut in June 1952 as Bumerli in The Chocolate Soldier, older newspaper and magazine articles confirm that he apparently received much acclaim for his acting and singing, especially in his portrayals of Johann Strauss II of The Great Waltz, and Lt.
+Joseph Cable of South Pacific.
+His long list of performances earned him the moniker of “Mr. Music Circus”.

+Throughout the 1950s and 1960s, Shirley was also a prominent figure in industrial musicals.
+Such examples are “The Wide New World With Ford” for the Ford Motor Company in 1960 and “The Grip of Leadership” for Coca-Cola in 1961.
+Specific industrial show sponsors include Oldsmobile, Coca-Cola, Chevrolet, RCA, National Cash Register Co., Ford Motor Co., and the General Electric Co.

 Another famous vocal role of Shirley's (again as an uncredited ghost singer) was the singing voice of Freddy Eynsford-Hill (played by Jeremy Brett) in the Warner Bros. film of My Fair Lady.
 Shirley sang one of the film's most memorable songs, "On the Street Where You Live".
 For a long while, Brett claimed that he himself had sung the song and that Mr. Shirley merely "sweetened the high tones."
-It was not until 1994 that Brett admitted that it was Shirley who sang the song, not him, although Brett claimed that he knew nothing about it until the opening night.
+It was not until 1994 that Brett admitted in a televised interview that it was Shirley who sang the song, not him, although Brett claimed that he knew nothing about the dubbing until the film’s opening night.

-Shirley performed in several Starlight Musical Theater Company productions, such as "The Great Waltz" (1953), a play in which he portrayed Johann "Schani" Strauss II.
-Florence Henderson was featured as the composer's love interest.
-Bill became exceptionally popular with Sacramento's Music Circus, as reported by such news items as the Sacramento Bee.
-Older newspaper reports confirm that he apparently received much acclaim for his acting and singing, especially in his portrayals of Johann Strauss Jr. of "The Great Waltz", and Lt.
-Joseph Cable of "South Pacific".

-During the early 1950s, he was a regular guest on Bekins "Hollywood Music Hall" with actress Lucille Norman, who had worked with him on "Sweethearts on Parade".

-According to reports, Bill Shirley offered his services for humanitarian aid efforts.
-Some of these include funds and telethons, such as a benefit baseball game for the Marion County Society for Crippled Children and Adults in 1952, and the groundbreaking ceremony for the Indianapolis Community Hospital, alongside Jean Hersholt and then-Vice President Richard M. Nixon in 1954.

 Bill Shirley is often stated to have retired from acting in 1963.
-However, he was a member of the Actors' Equity Association and continued to perform well after 1963, especially in industrial shows such as “Diesel Dazzle” and “A Step Ahead” in 1966, and returned to play Nat Miller in a Music Circus production of “Take Me Along” in 1975.
-He had co-produced "Dames At Sea", which introduced Bernadette Peters, in the 1960s.
+However, he was a member of the Actors' Equity Association and continued to perform well after 1963, especially in industrial shows such as “Diesel Dazzle” and “A Step Ahead” in 1966, and returned to play Nat Miller in a Sacramento Music Circus production of “Take Me Along” in 1975.
+He had co-produced "Dames At Sea", which introduced Bernadette Peters, in the late 1960s.

-It is probable that Shirley's credits are innumerable, but yet unknown as he often received little or no credit for his work.

 Death

-For the last ten years of his life, he worked with Litton Industries in the real estate department, primarily in Beverly Hills.
+For the last ten years of his life, he worked with Litton Industries in the real estate or electronics department, primarily in Beverly Hills.
 He retired from the company in May 1989, three months before his death from lung cancer, at age 68 on August 27, 1989, at the Guardian Convalescent Hospital in Los Angeles.
 He was interred in Indianapolis's Crown Hill Cemetery.